 Energy Absorption – This rating, provided in joules, indicates how much electricity the surge protector can absorb.
 A higher number indicates greater protection.
 Look for a protector that is rated at a minimum of 1000 joules.

 Response Time – Surge protectors don’t kick in immediately; there is a very slight delay as they respond to a power surge.
 A longer response time tells you that your computer or other connected electronics will be exposed to the surge for a greater amount of time.
 Look for a surge protector that responds in less than one nanosecond.

 Additionally, look for devices that are rated by Underwriters Laboratories (UL).
 This global independent safety science company defines how surge protectors should safely operate.
 The standard let-through voltage for basic 120 V AC electronics is 330 volts.
 The lowest three levels of protection defined by UL ratings are clamping voltages of 330, 400 and 500 volts.
 According to UL testing standards, power line surges inside a home can be up to 6,000 volts, and deliver up to 90 joules of energy, including surges from external sources, but not direct lightning strikes.

 Remember, no surge protector can prevent damage from a direct lightning strike, but weighed against the damage that common power surges can cause, surge protection devices are well worth their cost.

-The writer, Tom Rosenberger has traveled throughout Costa Rica for 24 years, inspecting homes and condominiums for people who want to purchase existing property or build new construction.
+The writer, Tom Rosenberger has traveled throughout Costa Rica since 1993, inspecting homes and condominiums for people who want to purchase existing property or build new construction.